mikhailxyz/certora-tutorials/09.Lesson_HighLevelProperties/ThinkingPropertiesExercise/EnglishAuction/auction_properties.md

 - (from solution) once ended, always remains ended
 - (from solution)// started iff contract holds nft:
-1 - if start() succeeded, auction contract must hold NFT 2 - if the auction was started, start() was called
+1 - if start() succeeded, auction contract must hold NFT
 <!-- - If not created, getAuction() returns all 0s
 - If created, getAuction() returns all non-0s -->